We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Moondoggy +0 points · over 5 years ago Original Poster
+Moondoggy +0 points · about 6 years ago Original Poster

 I have been a CPAP user for 5 years now and I clean my mask, hose and water chamber in my RESMED S9 but not nearly as often as I should.
 I was asking my DME about the SoClean machine and the VirtuClean ozone cleaners and he said both work pretty well but they leave the mask smelling funny.
 Doing more research, I've seen many references made regarding the residual ozone causing breathing problems as well as other health issues so I've ruled out ozone cleaners.